-Maybe we should consider rebranding “brushing your teeth” as “cleaning your mouth”, because there’s a whole lot more to be mindful of in there than just your teeth.
-While many people know about the importance of flossing and keeping their gums healthy, many of us entirely neglect another massive portion of our mouth when it comes to our oral hygiene regimen: our tongue!
+Maybe we should consider rebranding “brushing your teeth” as “cleaning your mouth” because there’s a whole lot more to be mindful of in there than just your teeth.
+While many people know about the importance of flossing and keeping their gums healthy, many of us entirely neglect another massive portion of our mouth regarding our oral hygiene regimen: our tongue!
 The tongue is a crucial component of your oral health and should be attended to during your daily brushings.
 Read on to understand both why cleaning your tongue is important and how to go about doing so!

 Why Is Brushing Or Scraping My Tongue Important?

 The surface is grooved and bumpy and full of taste buds.
 While this uneven surface makes for enjoyable eating, it is also a great surface for bacteria to live and thrive.
 Your saliva does a decent job of washing away a lot of harmful or odorous bacteria, but there are still plenty of places for it to hide out.
 Mouth drying activities such as smoking or drinking coffee or alcohol can reduce your natural saliva production, leading to more bacteria sticking around on your tongue and eventually causing odor and health problems.
 Brushing or scraping helps to dislodge food particles and bacteria, which prevents them from growing and spreading in your mouth.
-One of the most immediate benefits to cleaning your tongue is the improvement in breath you will experience from the removal of additional bacteria.
-Some studies have even suggested that cleaning your tongue can help improve your sense of taste as well as improve the overall appearance.
+One of the most immediate benefits of cleaning your tongue is the improvement in breath you will experience from removing additional bacteria.
+Some studies have even suggested that cleaning your tongue can help improve your sense of taste and improve the overall appearance.

 How Do I Go About It?